SIS to LMS Migration: Complete Step-by-Step Guide

 The problem: You migrate student records but forget about IEP documents, health records, and assignment submissions attached to the old system.

 The fix: Inventory all file attachments before migration.
-For LMS migrations, assignment submissions are often the largest dataset and require special handling (usually via API).
+For LMS migrations, assignment submissions are often the largest dataset and require special handling (usually via API or bulk export tools).
+Budget extra time for file migration.

 Pitfall #3: UTF-8 Encoding Errors

-The problem: Student names with accents (JosΓ©, ClΓ©mence) or special characters appear as gibberish (JosοΏ½) after import.
+The problem: Student names with accents (JosΓ©, ClΓ©mence) or special characters appear as gibberish (Jos) after import.

-The fix: Save all CSV files as UTF-8, not ANSI or ASCII.
+The fix: Save all CSV files as UTF-8 with BOM, not ANSI or ASCII.
 Use a text editor that shows encoding (like VS Code or Notepad++) to verify.
+Test with your most "special character-heavy" student names first.

 Pitfall #4: Not Testing with Realistic Data Volume